Waste weir: Construction

 Construction methods varied depending on the canal.
 On the Erie Canal and the Chesapeake and Ohio Canal, waste weirs were often constructed from masonry or concrete.

 Law

 Since a waste weir was part of canal property, it would sometimes be explicitly protected by law.
-On the Morris Canal, New Jersey Statue 136 section 61 stated that for willfully and maliciously opening the gates of waste weirs the penalty was $25.
+On the Morris Canal, New Jersey Statute 136 section 61 stated that for willfully and maliciously opening the gates of waste weirs the penalty was $25.